 - Non-comedogenic products – read more about what this means here

 - Products aimed at oily or combination skin

-- Clay face masks – or any purifying face mask that helps clear and tighten pores
+- Clay face masks – or any purifying face mask that helps clear pores

 - Products containing Vitamin C and niacinamide, to help brighten and reduce pigmentation